 The National Safety Council encourages everyone to practice safe driving habits by avoiding these activities while driving.

-Those who have been victimized by drunk drivers may be entitled to receive compensation for their physical injuries, property damage, as well as any pain and suffering they have had to endure.
-Call a reputable Northampton personal injury attorney and receive guidance on your specific case.
+Those who drunk drivers have victimized may be entitled to receive compensation for their physical injuries, property damage, as well as any pain and suffering they have had to endure.
+Call a reputable Northampton distracted driving attorney and receive guidance on your specific case.